Wantage: Education

 There is one state secondary school in Wantage, King Alfred's Academy, and approximately ten primary schools.
 The secondary school converted into an academy in 2011 and was rated Outstanding by Ofsted in that year.

 Between 1873 and 2006, an Anglican private girls' school, St Mary's School, was located in Wantage.
 The school closed in 2006 when St. Mary's merged with Heathfield School, Ascot.
 A former independent preparatory school, St Andrew's, established in 1926, closed permanently in 2010.

 Fitzwaryn School, a school catering for children with special needs aged 3–19, is situated in Wantage.
 The school was rated Outstanding by Ofsted in 2014.
 It is named after the ancient lords of the manor of Wantage, the FitzWarin family, powerful Marcher Lords seated at Whittington Castle in Shropshire.

 In October 2013, the Vale Academy Trust was created when King Alfred's Academy, Charlton Primary School and Wantage CE Primary School came together to form a partnership.
 The trust was founded by local heads, governors and other stakeholders in the hope of creating quality partnerships among the schools to ensure higher quality education for the area.
 Since the trust was formed in 2013, three other primary schools in the area have joined.
 The Vale Academy Trust announced plans in September 2016 to build a brand new free school in Grove for children from the ages of two to sixteen.
 The school is planned to have a capacity of up to 1,000 students and hoped to open in 2019 in preparation for large scale housing developments that are planned for Wantage and Grove but has not yet been built (March 2021).

 Media

 Local news and television programmes are provided by BBC South and ITV Meridian.
 Television signals are received from the Oxford TV transmitter.

-Wantage's local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM.
+Wantage's local radio stations are BBC Radio Oxford and Heart South.

 Local newspapers are the Wantage & Grove Herald and Oxfordshire Guardian.